 Recognising a scam can be difficult sometimes, as scammers try to make their emails or points of contact look as legitimate as possible.
-Lottery scam emails will usually be very general in how they address the recipient, usually starting off with 'Dear Sir/Ma'am' or 'Dear joe_b'.
-This is because they are made in bulk, usually by a program that will automatically write and send the emails.
+Lottery scam emails and documents, will usually be very general in how they address the recipient, usually starting off with 'Attention XXX', 'Dear Sir/Ma'am' or 'Dear joe_b'.
+This is because they are made in bulk, usually by a program that will automatically write and send the emails/letters.

-If you are sure an email you have received is a scam, the best option would be to block the sender or set up a filter to stop any future messages.
+If you are sure an email or letter you have received is a scam, the best option would be to block the sender or set up a filter to stop any future messages.

-If you are still unsure about if you have received a scam email, please do not hesitate to contact our Customer Support team at email@example.com, or call us on 1300 188 911.
+If you are still unsure about if you have received a scam email or documents, please do not hesitate to contact our Customer Support team at firstname.lastname@example.org, or call us on 1300 188 911.

 You can report email scams directly to the Australian Competition & Consumer Commission via https://www.scamwatch.gov.au/report-a-scam or via the Australian Cybercrime online reporting network https://www.acorn.gov.au/

 If you believe you have been a victim of online identity theft we would recommend you seek assistance through IDCARE, they are an Australian and New Zealand identity and cyber support service.
 For more information visit https://www.idcare.org